Towards more affordable L3 autonomous driving in urban trafficWatch presentation recording

 Our experience in V2X projects showcases the benefits of taking advantage of telecom technologies such as 5G and increased computing power with edge computing.
 Infrastructure plays a key role in enabling urban automated driving and speeds up time to market.
 Most importantly, it can be a solution for a profitable business model.

-We’ll showcase a case example and ideas at the event on the 16th of September, ScaleUp 360° Advanced Driver Assistance Systems Europe.
-We warmly welcome you to sign up for the event.
-Participation is free of charge.
+We showcased a case example and ideas at the event on the 16th of September, ScaleUp 360° Advanced Driver Assistance Systems Europe.
+Please see the recorded presentation.